rchiba/rchiba.github.com/_posts/2018-09-20-my-farewell-to-tint.markdown

 ### No Playbooks

 I've read countless startup books, blog articles, podcasts, videos, HN comment threads, slideshares and the biggest lesson I've learned from putting these resources into action is that it's rare to find a panacea, "golden rule", or even a shortcut.
-It's counterintutive that this is my first point because below I basically go into my own schpeel about what you're supposed to do, but I've found that every hard situation is unique in is difficulty, and there are no easy playbooks or advice to follow when you feel like you need it the most.
+It's counterintutive that this is my first point because below I basically go into my own spiel about what you're supposed to do, but I've found that every hard situation is unique in is difficulty, and there are no easy playbooks or advice to follow when you feel like you need it the most.
 Tim put it well when I talked to him about this.
 "I don't ask for advice anymore.
 I ask for someone's experience and figure out what's relevant for me."

 ### Growth Hacking and SEO